 Reimbursements will be made within 7 days of the provider redeeming the voucher online, if vouchers are valid and banking details verified.

-Providers will be reimbursed the actual value of the activity up to the value of $100 and will not automatically receive $100 for each voucher.
+Providers will be reimbursed the actual value of the activity up to the full value of the voucher and will not automatically receive the total value of each voucher redeemed.

 No retrospective reimbursements will be made, but organisations may allow for part or deferred payment at the time of registration.